 Digital Humanities Projects

-- Michigan State University Vietnam Group Archive (Last names starting with A-C)
+- Stories: Guadalcanal (Last names starting with A-C)

-- He Do the Police in Different Voices (Last names starting with D-G)
+- He Do the Police in Different Voices (Last names starting with I)

 - A digital edition of T.S.
 Elliot’s poem, The Waste Land, that visualizes when the poem shifts to different speakers.

-- Digital Thoreau (Last names starting with H-I)
+- Digital Thoreau (Last names starting with J)

 - A digital edition of Henry David Thoreau’s writing that includes some data visualizations.

-- The World of Dante (Last names starting with L)
+- The World of Dante (Last names starting with K-L)

 - A multimedia exhibit of materials on Dante’s Divine Comedy, including maps, a timeline, digital editions of texts, an image gallery, and music.

-- Six Degrees of Francis Bacon (Last names starting with O)
+- Six Degrees of Francis Bacon (Last names starting with M-O)

 - A visualization of the social network of the seventeenth century English philosopher, Sir Francis Bacon.

-- Navigating the Green Book (Last names starting with P-Q)
+- Navigating the Green Book (Last names starting with P)

 - An interactive map based on a travel guide that provided African Americans information on where it was safe to visit during segregation.

-- The March (Last names starting with R)
+- The March (Last names starting with Q-R)